Lupus and the Pancreas

 While individuals with lupus are predisposed to inflammation throughout the body, and while pancreatitis may not be altogether unavoidable for some, there are precautions that can be taken to minimize the risk of occurrence:

-- Eat a low-fat diet – avoid greasy foods (deep fried foods make look can often be a trigger) and full-fat dairy products.
+- Eat a low-fat diet: Avoid greasy foods (deep fried foods make look can often be a trigger) and full-fat dairy products.
 Eat a diet rich in whole grains, fruits, and vegetables.
-Skip the crash, fad diets – just do what’s been determined and deemed healthy by the healthcare community.
+Skip the crash, fad diets – just do what has been determined and deemed healthy by the healthcare community.
 They are the experts!

-- Exercise – we’ve said it more than once here.
+- Exercise: We have said it more than once here.
 Regular exercise – while acknowledging your limitations and remaining physically active in a way that suits you – is key to maintaining a healthy weight and improving overall well-being!

-Working with a trusted healthcare practitioner is key to mitigating risk and achieving optimal health.
-Talk to your practitioner about your risks and what you can do to remain as healthy as possible.
+Working with a trusted healthcare practitioner is key to avoiding risk and achieving optimal health – they know what to do in order to maintain as healthy as possible.

-As mentioned earlier, your pancreas is responsible for making insulin and maintaining healthy blood sugar levels.
-What happens when there’s a breakdown in that process?
-If your pancreas produces insufficient levels of insulin – or stops producing it at all – and if your body fails to use the insulin that is produced properly, glucose stays in your bloodstream and never reaches your cells that rely on it for energy.
-Your blood sugar levels remain too high, and you may find yourself diagnosed with diabetes.
+As mentioned earlier, the pancreas is responsible for making insulin and maintaining healthy blood sugar levels.
+What happens when there is a breakdown in that process?
+If the pancreas produces insufficient levels of insulin – or stops producing it at all – and if the body fails to use the insulin that is produced properly, glucose stays in the bloodstream and never reaches the cells that rely on it for energy.
+Blood sugar levels remain too high, and a diabetes diagnosis may be imminent.